peterldowns/pgtestdb/README.md

 // pgtestdb uses the `sql` interfaces to interact with Postgres, you just have to
 // bring your own driver.
 Here we're using the PGX driver in stdlib mode, which
-// registers a "pgx" driver.
+// registers a driver with the name "pgx". import (
-import (
   // ...
   _ "github.com/jackc/pgx/v5/stdlib"
-  _ "github.com/jackc/pgx/v5/stdlib" // registers the "pgx" driver
   // ...
 )